zdharma-continuum/zui/README.md

 to `zshrc`.

-If using a plugin manager, then `Zplugin` is recommended, but you can use any other too, and also install with `Oh My Zsh` (by copying directory to `~/.oh-my-zsh/custom/plugins`).
+If using a plugin manager, then `Zinit` is recommended, but you can use any other too, and also install with `Oh My Zsh` (by copying directory to `~/.oh-my-zsh/custom/plugins`).

-### Zplugin
+### Zinit

-Add `zplugin load zdharma/zui` to your `.zshrc` file.
-Zplugin will handle cloning the plugin for you automatically the next time you start zsh.
-To update (i.e. to pull from origin) issue `zplugin update zdharma/zui`.
+Add `zinit load zdharma-continuum/zui` to your `.zshrc` file.
+Zinit will handle cloning the plugin for you automatically the next time you start zsh.
+To update (i.e. to pull from origin) issue `zinit update zdharma-continuum/zui`.

 ### Antigen

-Add `antigen bundle zdharma/zui` to your `.zshrc` file.
+Add `antigen bundle zdharma-continuum/zui` to your `.zshrc` file.
 Antigen will handle cloning the plugin for you automatically the next time you start zsh.

 ### Oh-My-Zsh

 1. `cd ~/.oh-my-zsh/custom/plugins`
-2. `git clone git@github.com:zdharma/zui.git`
+2. `git clone git@github.com:zdharma-continuum/zui.git`
 3. Add `zui` to your plugin list

 ### Zgen

-Add `zgen load zdharma/zui` to your .zshrc file in the same place you're doing your other `zgen load` calls in.
+Add `zgen load zdharma-continuum/zui` to your .zshrc file in the same place you're doing your other `zgen load` calls in.